top of page

 • You’re on a budget

-• You/your client has done homework and sought out a photographer whose style they already love
+• You have done homework and sought out a photographer whose style matches your vision

 • You don’t have an insanely quick turnaround requirement